 Using green bags to store your grass is the best possible way to keep your wheatgrass fresh.

-I always compost my tray of soil after the first harvest.
+I always compost my tray after the first harvest.
 Some people re-harvest by using the soil for a second crop.

 I love hearing from the wheatgrass community as there is always something new to learn.